leftistsgorilla/Website-Code/moons-haunted.md

 ### Actions

-When you **Attune**, you open your mind to the Web.
+When you **Attune**, you open your mind to the Weirding Field.

-*You might communicate with a ghost or look through the contents of a Web-connected hard drive.
+*You might communicate with a ghost or look through the contents of an Weirding Field-connected hard drive.
 You could try to perceive beyond sight in order to better understand your situation (but **Surveying** might be better).*

 When you **Command**, you compel swift obedience.